Fast Facts

 Course detail

-JCU Medical Science graduates are equipped with specialist skills that enable them to be employed in a variety of medical settings.
+As a JCU Medical Science graduate, you will be equipped with specialist skills that enable employment in a variety of medical settings.

-You could work as a clinical or medical scientist, cardiac scientist, respiratory scientist, sleep scientist, or neuroscientist.
-You could also work in areas of pathology, clinical microbiology, haematology, transfusion science, clinical biochemistry, histopathology, immunology, serology or laboratory management.
-Alternatively, go on to study the Master of Medical Science.
+By choosing the Clinical Sciences major you could work as a clinical scientist, cardiac scientist, respiratory scientist, sleep scientist, or neuroscientist.
+By choosing the Medical Science major you could specialise in areas of diagnostic pathology such as clinical microbiology, haematology or transfusion science.
+Alternatively, you could find opportunities in clinical biochemistry, histopathology, immunology, serology, or laboratory management.
+Some graduates also go on to study the Master of Medical Science.

 Graduates may be eligible for membership with the Australian Institute of Medical Scientists (AIMS).